rosco-m68k/rosco_m68k/README.md

 In terms of software:

-* Simple code in ROM to do various tests etc.
+* A serial bootloader that can load software via the UART (with Kermit protocol)
-* Serial IO via the 68901 with an async serial driver.
+* A proof-of-concept "kernel" that demonstrates the serial loader
-* Built with GCC and VASM
+* Built with GCC 7.5 and VASM

 ## Next steps